Europa Palace: 2016-2021: Cruise Olbia

 In January Grimaldi Lines announced the purchase of the Bimini Superfast, to be placed on Livorno-Olbia route, replacing the Zeus Palace, which will be placed on the Civitavecchia-Olbia route.

 2021-onwards: Europa Palace

-In February 2021 Grimaldi Lines announced that MS Cruise Olympia and MS Cruise Europa will be transferred to Grimaldi Group and will make Civitavecchia-Olbia route.
+In February 2021 Grimaldi Lines announced that Cruise Olympia and Cruise Europa would be transferred to Grimaldi Group and will make Civitavecchia-Olbia route.
 The former Cruise Olbia will be replace the first Cruise in the Adriatic route under the name Europa Palace and will be operate by Grimaldi Minoan Lines.
 The ship left her route for Naples where its name will change to Europa Palace.